Basem98/bmdb-react-movies/README.md

 # Getting Started with the Basem's Movies Database App (BMDB)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is one of my react projects that employs my knowledge of Redux, Redux Thunk and state management in general, along with the usage of React's Context API to switch the languages.
+For the routing I used react-router-dom.
+The TMDB external movies API was used to get the movies and their info.
+I communicated with the API using axios.

 ## Available Scripts